 The U.S. federal government retains certain rights in inventions produced with its financial assistance.
 Under the Bayh-Dole Act, the federal government retains a nonexclusive, nontransferable, irrevocable, paid-up license for its own benefit.
 The Bayh-Dole Act also provides federal agencies with "march-in" rights.
-March-in rights allow federal agencies, in specified circumstances, to require the recipient of federal funding (the contractor) or successors in title to the patent to grant a nonexclusive, partially exclusive or exclusive license to a third party if it determines that (i) adequate steps have not been taken to achieve practical application of the invention, (ii) government action is necessary to meet public health or safety needs, (iii) government action is necessary to meet requirement has been waived, the contractor has failed to substantially manufacture in the U.S. any product embodying the subject invention that is intended for U.S. commerce.
+March-in rights allow federal agencies, in specified circumstances, to require the recipient of federal funding (the contractor) or successors in title to the patent to grant a nonexclusive, partially exclusive or exclusive license to a third party if it determines that (i) adequate steps have not been taken to achieve practical application of the invention, (ii) government action is necessary to meet public health or safety needs, (iii) government action is necessary to meet requirements for public use under federal regulations or (iv) unless the requirement has been waived, the contractor has failed to substantially manufacture in the U.S. any product embodying the subject invention that is intended for U.S. commerce.
 If the contractor or its successor refuses to do so, the government may grant the license itself.
 The federal government also has the right to take title to these inventions if the contractor or its successor fails to disclose the invention to the government or fails to file an application to register the intellectual property within specified time limits.
-To date, no federal agency has ever exercised march-in rights a legitimate means for the government to address rising pharmaceutical costs and future use of march-in rights by the government is uncertain.
+To date, no federal agency has ever exercised march-in rights; however, the Biden administration has announced that it views march-in rights as a legitimate means for the government to address rising pharmaceutical costs and future use of march-in rights by the government is uncertain.
 Any exercise by the government of march-in rights could harm our competitive position, business, financial condition, results of operations and prospects.

 Under the grant agreements supporting development of DARE-LARC1 and DARE-LBT, we agreed to make DARE-LARC1, DARE-LBT and any other products, services, processes, technologies, materials, software, data, other innovations, and intellectual property resulting from the respective projects funded by the respective grants (referred to as Funded Developments), available and accessible at an affordable price to people most in need within developing countries, and to promptly and broadly disseminate the knowledge and information gained from the project funded by the grant (referred to as the Global Access Commitment).
-In connection with the Global Access Commitment, under the agreement, we also granted the foundation that awarded the grant a nonexclusive, perpetual, irrevocable, worldwide, royalty-free, fully paid up, sublicensable license to make, use, sell, offer to sell, import, distribute, copy, create derivative works, publicly perform, and display Funded Developments and essential background technology.
+In connection with the Global Access Commitment, under the agreement, we also granted the foundation that awarded the grant a nonexclusive, perpetual, irrevocable, worldwide, royalty-free, fully paid up, sublicensable license to make, use, sell, offer to sell, import, distribute, copy, create derivative works, publicly perform, and display Funded Developments and essential background technology (referred to as the Humanitarian License).
+We are required to ensure that the Humanitarian License survives the assignment or transfer of Funded Developments and essential background technology.
 Our obligations under the Global Access Commitment and the Humanitarian License may limit the value to us of DARE-LARC1 and other Funded Developments.